 Both relaxing and exhilarating, a Bentley represents an intensely personal journey.
 For the driver, it means entering a world of luxurious high-performance.
 For the brand, it represents the skills, passion and pride of our people.
 Their craftsmanship is evident throughout, right down to the initials carefully etched into the upholstery inside every car.
 An individual hallmark of absolute quality.

 Colour is as individual as the customer who specifies it.
-If none of the 120 in Bentley's extended palette reflects the personality of the owner, they create their own.
+If none of the 88 colours in Bentley's extended palette reflects the personality of the owner, they create their own.
 Matching paint to a customer's treasured item is a painstaking process, and the application process is no less so.
 Each car is corrosion proofed before the primer and top coat are applied.
 The curvature of the body means paint must be applied in different depths to appear even, which is why each one is hand sprayed with colour.
 Once lacquered, each car is fine-sanded before being polished with lamb's wool for 12 hours to achieve an appearance so reflective it's termed the Bentley Mirror Finish.

-Opening the door of the Bentley flagship reveals the indulgent permanence of wood, with the foundation of solid walnut, cherry or oak visibly running through the dashboard and overlaid with a choice of 10 different veneers.
+Opening the door of a Bentley can reveal the indulgent permanence of sustainable wood, with the foundation of solid walnut, cherry or oak visibly running through the dashboard and overlaid with a choice of many different veneers.
 The story of this wood does not begin in Crewe, but in every corner of the world where exotic trees grow for up to 200 years before being harvested.
 After the root burl has been steamed and finely sliced into 0.6 mm thick bundles of veneer, Bentley veneer experts travel to wherever it may be to check every inch, a process that takes two days.